xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 13.
 A contemporaneous socket check while I was working through the Samba attempt.*

-Running the module opened a **command shell session**.
-I then checked identity with `whoami`, which returned `root`.
-This matters: it is evidence of **root-level access through that service**, not evidence that LinPEAS itself elevated an already low-privilege session.
+**This one worked.** Metasploit opened a command shell, and I immediately ran `whoami` to see who I was.
+The answer was **`root`**.
+I had root access through the Samba route, and I could now run LinPEAS from that shell.

 ![Figure 14: Metasploit reporting the Samba command-shell session.](images/14-samba-command-shell-opened.png)